UW-SASWE/RAT/docs/Configuration/rat_config.md

 * <h6 class="parameter_heading">*`bot_filter`* :</h6>
     <span class="requirement">Optional parameter</span>

-    <span class="parameter_property">Description </span>: The BOT Filter can be used to have granular control over the filtering applied to surface area (SA) time series.
+    <span class="parameter_property">Description </span>: The BOT (Bias Outlier Trend) Filter can be used to have granular control over the filtering applied to surface area (SA) time series.
+It corrects the Optical satellite based surface area results using SAR (Synthetic Aperture Radar) data and a set of three filters.
 To use the filter, set 'apply' to 'true' and set the three thresholds.</br> Bias_threshold: The intensity of filtering out optical SA values that has a bias from SAR value.
 Outlier_threshold: The intensity of filtering out outlier values in the Optical SA time series </br> Trend_threshold: The intensity of filtering out optical SA values whose trend differs from SAR trend </br> Threshold ranges: (Off: 0 - 9: MAX) Eg. Relatively Aggressive filtering set: [8,8,8]

     <span class="parameter_property">Default </span>: `{apply: false, bias_threshold: 9, outlier_threshold: 8, trend_threshold: 9}`